jorgebucaran/hyperapp/docs/architecture/views.md

 ### Components Returning Multiple VNodes

 Components are allowed to return an array of VNodes.
-However, to make use of such components you'll need to spread their result.
+However, to make use of such components in a list of other siblings, you'll need to spread their result.

 ```js
 // Component : () -> [...VNodes]